akasaki1211/boneDynamicsNode/README.md

 ## 📦 Individual Plug-ins

 If you only need to open and evaluate scenes that are already set up with boneDynamicsNode, the main `.mll` plug-in file is enough.

-Pre-built `boneDynamicsNode.mll` in the [plug-ins](./plug-ins) directory.
-Install to the appropriate Maya version.
+Pre-built `boneDynamicsNode.mll` files are available in the [plug-ins](./plug-ins) directory.
+Download the file that matches your Maya version and place it in your Maya plug-ins path.

-**Click on "Download raw file" at the link.**
+**Click "Download raw file" from the linked file page.**

 - [Maya 2022 Update 5 Win64](./plug-ins/2022/boneDynamicsNode.mll)
 - [Maya 2023 Update 3 Win64](./plug-ins/2023/boneDynamicsNode.mll)